Article

 FCC guidelines for Radio Frequency (RF) exposure

-The KDB 680106 of the FCC Guidelines states that devices specifically intended for use for wireless power transfer, or inductive charging, require FCC guidance for frequency exposure review.
+The KDB 680106 of the FCC Guidelines states that devices specifically intended for use for wireless power transfer, or inductive charging, require FCC guidance.
 This includes Part 18 devices.
 It may be necessary for the responsible party (manufacturer) to seek support from the FCC on specific WPT devices by submitting a KDB inquiry.
 More information on this here

 How to proceed with FCC approvals

-In the U.S, product manufacturers must seek guidance from the FCC by submitting a wireless charging application inquiry, unless the device meets the following requirements per KDB 680160 section 5 (outlined below).
-Medical devices are not covered under KDB 680160, so inquiries for these devices would be needed on a case-by-case basis.
+In the U.S, product manufacturers must seek guidance from the FCC by submitting a Wireless Power Transfer related Equipment Compliance Review (ECR) inquiry, unless the device meets the following requirements per KDB 680160 section 5.2 (outlined below).

 Requirements cited per KDB 680160 section 5:

-(1) Power transfer frequency is less than 1 MHz.
+• The power transfer frequency is below 1 MHz.

-(2) Output power from each primary coil is less than or equal to 15 watts.
+• The output power from each transmitting element (e.g., coil) is less than or equal to 15 watts.

 The inquiry to the FCC should include the following: